Secure Events

 • Scope

-The new scope selector allows for additional selector logic (in, not in, contains, starts-with, etc), improving the scoping flexibility over previous versions.
+The new scope selector allows for additional selector logic (such as: in, not in, contains, or starts-with), improving the scoping flexibility over previous versions.
 This scope selector also provides scope variables, allowing you to quickly switch between, for example, Kubernetes namespaces without having to edit the panel scope.
-See also: Team Scope and the Event Feed, below.
+See also: Team Scope and the Event Feed.

 Note that the scope details listed can be entered in the free-text search field if desired.